denniswon/magic-passport/README.md

 | CodeHawks-Cyfrin | 17-09-2024 | [View Report](./audits/CodeHawks-Cyfrin-17-09-2024.pdf) |
 | Firm Name        | DD-MM-YYYY | [View Report](./audits)                                 |

-## 🏆 Biconomy Champions League 🏆
+## 🏆 Magic Champions League 🏆

-Welcome to the Champions League, a place where your contributions to Biconomy are celebrated and immortalized in our Hall of Fame.
+Welcome to the Champions League, a place where your contributions to Passport are celebrated and immortalized in our Hall of Fame.
 This elite group showcases individuals who have significantly advanced our mission, from enhancing code efficiency to strengthening security, and enriching our documentation.

 ### Champions Roster